Rakaneth/tcod-tut-2023/README.md

 ![saving](/screenshots/saving.gif)

+### Addendum 2023-7-23

+So here I am, up late again, brimming with inspiration.

+#### Game Message Improvements

+The game messages got a lot of improvements:

+* Messages about a specific entity use that entity's render color.
+* Messages are now dumped along with save files in a separate `logs/` folder.
+Considering the size, I will likely use an appending strategy and have the `World` dump the messages at a certain benchmark to keep save file size down.

+#### Combat Improvements

+There is now a rudimentary on-hit system in place, as well as an effect system.
+Some attacks or enemies have a chance to cause effects when they hit.
+The effects are defined in `effects.py` and have a uniform, flexible format.
+The hope is that some equipment will produce these on-hit effects.

+Monster stats are being rebalanced, though I am trying to hold off on a balance pass until I get items in - which I am not far from at this point.

+#### UI Improvements

+The UI now shows active effects, as well as a map name.

 ## Week 3

 Implemented field of view and basic collision detection.
 I adapted the tutorial's method of updating field of view to suit my use of scrolling maps.
 I've implemented some convenience methods on the `GameState` class to make finding entities easier.
 To get some visual feedback, I've gone ahead and implemented a bit of UI, with a message box appearing at the bottom of the screen.
 Enemies can now properly be kicked!